Skip to main content

 5. Make sure the firmness suits the both of you

 For example, if you're a side sleeper weighing under 130lbs, you'll benefit from a mattress that’s soft and contouring.
-However, if your partner is a stomach sleeper with a heavier build, they’ll need one of the best firm mattresses
+However, if your partner is a stomach sleeper with a heavier build, they’ll likely need a firmer option.

 To save arguments, and as an excellent compromise, we recommend buying a medium-firm mattress.
 This will suit a diverse range of sleepers, providing a good middle ground for couples who have different sleeping positions and body types.
 You may also want to consider adjustable air beds, which have firmness settings for customization, or a split king mattress, which pushes together two separate twin XL mattresses.